-4 Public Forums
+4 Public Forums - Current provisions in existing CoMP

-- 4.1 Council will allow members of the public to address a council meeting on any local government related matter excluding matters that are: - · on the council meeting agenda, or - any application already lodged with the council for decision, or - that criticises or complains about councillors or council staff.
+- 4.1 Council will allow members of the public to address a Council meeting on any local government related matter excluding matters that are: - on the Council meeting agenda, or - any application already lodged with the Council for decision, or - that criticises or complains about Councillors or Council staff.

-The council meeting business paper will include a section called "Public Forum" immediately following consideration of mayoral minutes.
+The Council meeting business paper will include a section called "Public Forum" immediately following consideration of Mayoral minutes.